 A required internship in the psychology-related organization of your choice offers a rich learning opportunity that encourages skill development, professional growth and ethical awareness, and prepares you for clinical and research work in a variety of diverse settings.

-A Capstone project your senior year provides experience implementing your own research — you will design and investigate a study in a self-selected area of interest and present your findings to the college community.
+A Capstone project during your senior year provides experience implementing your own research.
+You will design and investigate a study in a self-selected area of interest and present your findings to the college community.
 Recent projects have examined the role of nicotine in attention, the effects of listening to music on memory, and the influence of peer feedback on test performance.

 A minor in psychology, child psychology, or counseling and substance abuse can be combined with any baccalaureate degree.
 Please see the college catalog for specific requirements.

 Join faculty, fellow students and mental health professionals for conferences and workshops that advance psychology as a science, profession and resource for human welfare, including the New Hampshire Psychological Association Academic Convention.